- Register for the Challenge

 - Enlist at least three restaurants in signing up for the Challenge

-- Other: since you know your business best, adopt other changes that reduce wasted food in your facility.
+- Other: since you know your business best, adopt other changes that reduce wasted food in your facility and track their impact.

 Donate Surplus Food